For the individual

 The following figure illustrates the different prioritizations of the individual approaches.

-The Public Value Atlas is a project of the Center for Leadership and Values in Society (CLVS-HSG) of the University of St.Gallen.
-The Center is financed by the Fredy & Regula Lienhard Foundation, the Avina Foundation, and the Foundation for the Promotion of the System-Oriented Management Theory.
-On the basis of verifiable criteria, the CLVS alone chose the content of the scientific study, as well as the analyzed companies and organizations.
+The Public Value Atlas is a joint project of the Center for Leadership and Values in Society (CLVS-HSG) of the University of St.Gallen and the Dr. Arend Oetker Chair of Business Psychology and Leadership at HHL Leipzig Graduate School of Management.
+The CLVS-HSG is supported by the Foundation for the promotion of the system-oriented management theory.
+The CLVS and the Dr. Arend Oetker Chair of Business Psychology and Leadership alone are responsible for the content of this scientific study and selected the analyzed companies and organizations on the basis of verifiable criteria.
 The analyzed organizations were not asked whether they wanted to participate in the study.

 The data collection for the Public Value Atlas has been completed.
-You are welcome to join the discussion via the rubric News and the social media channels facebook/gemeinwohlschweiz, or @GemeinwohlCH.
-In addition, you can share the function “weights” of your individual value system with us.
+You are welcome to join the discussion on our Facebook page.
+You can also share with us your personal value pattern by clicking “weights”.

 The Public Value Atlas reflects company contributions to public value from the public’s point of view.
 The data base can be considered a point of departure for a fact-based discussion and invites reflection on companies’ activities through different perspectives.
 Each company is entitled to draw its own conclusion from the Public Value Atlas results and, if it wishes, to identify its areas of activity.